 - Play soft music, watch TV, meditate, and take deep breaths to help you rest and sleep.

 - Set priorities and decide on the most important activities for the day.

 - Try to sleep and rest at the same times each day.

 - Talk with your health care provider about acupuncture as a way to reduce fatigue.
-Call or visit the Wellness-Survivorship Center for more information about this treatment.
+Call or visit the Wellness and Integrative Health Center for more information about this treatment.